 We repeated the same analysis for Hilda family by creating a synthetic family of 233 particles about (153) Hilda.
-In this case we used $v{esc} = 110 \text{ m s}^{-1}$.
+In this case we used $\nu{\rm esc}=110\,{\rm m\,s^{-1}}$.
 The situation is actually very similar to the Schubart - there is again a problem with the small dispersion of eccentricities in case of a purely gravitational model.
-Using the model with the Yarkovsky effect, we can eventually fit the spread of eccentricities and according to the KS test (Fig. 21) the age of the family might be $\gtrsim 4$ Gyr.
+Using the model with the Yarkovsky effect, we can eventually fit the spread of eccentricities and according to the KS test (Fig. 21) the age of the family might be $\gtrsim\!\!4\,{\rm Gyr}$.
 The match is still not perfect, but this problem might be partly due to numerous interlopers in the family.
-We also note that a 10 per cent relative uncertainty of the man albedo of the Hilda family members would lead to a 5 per cent uncertainty of the family age.
+We also note that a 10 per cent relative uncertainty of the mean albedo of the Hilda family members would lead to a 5 per cent uncertainty of their sizes and, consequently, to a 5 per cent uncertainty of the family age.